 A full description of the resistance band exercises can be found here.

 The disadvantages, other than the cost of the equipment, are the fixed range of motion set by the machine and the isolation of the joint being exercises, meaning stabilizing muscles outside of that joint are not getting strengthened at the same time.
 Unless you have access to one at the gym, it’s probably not worth spending $50, 000 just to do some ankle strengthening.
-Exercise bands can be found at most sporting good stores and come in handy for several other ankle strengthening exercises which I’ll cover in the near future.
+Exercise bands can be found at most sporting good stores and come in handy for a lot of other exercises.